 Located in the eastern part of parc national de la Gaspésie, Mount Jacques-Cartier is home to the only herd of caribou south of the St. Lawrence.
 With a bit of luck and patience, you may spot a few of these animals at the top of the mountain, at over 1000 metres in altitude, where they like to feed on tundra plants.
 The Mont-Jacques-Cartier trail is a difficult 8.3-km round-trip hike with an elevation gain of 465 metres that takes 4 to 5 hours.
-The trail is open from June 24 to September 30 during certain hours only.
+The trail is open from June 24 to September 30, from 10 a.m. to 4 p.m.
 You must take a shuttle bus to the trailhead.
 Inquire about the schedule.

 Mont Richardson (1180 metres)